rackerlabs/design-system/_docs/style/spacing.md

 ## Container spacing

-Pages, cards, modals, panels, and choice tiles are examples of containers that frame content within a UI.
+Pages, cards, modals, panels, and option tiles are examples of containers that frame content within a UI.
 By default, apply a square inset of 20px to the top, right, bottom, and left side of the container.
 The 20px is the medium spacing value and you can use smaller or larger spacing, if required.

 {% figure [caption: "Helix containers"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/style/spacing/spacing-container-types.png" width="635"/>